Figure53/F53FeedbackKit/README.md

 This is a fork of the excellent [FeedbackReporter framework][1] which already did most of what we were looking for.
 There are some things we'd rather do differently though, which was the reason for this fork.
 These include:

  * Targeting 10.7 and beyond, as we are not interested in backwards compatibility beyond that.
  * Grabbing the entire console log, rather than just the messages from the current application.
  * Submitting to the server JSON data rather than a form.
  * Including document data in the submission.

 [1]: https://github.com/tcurdt/feedbackreporter

-## Using F53FeedbackKit on iOS

-### Components
+## Components

+- `App` and `DocumentApp` - Apps for testing feedback integration examples in the macOS SDK.
 - `iOSApp` - An app for testing feedback integration examples in the iOS SDK.
+- `F53FeedbackKit` - Dynamic framework of F53FeedbackKit for macOS.
 - `F53FeedbackKit_iOS` - Dynamic framework of F53FeedbackKit for iOS.
 - `F53FeedbackKit_iOS_static` - Static framework of F53FeedbackKit for iOS.

+## Version Support

+F53FeedbackKit requires a minimum deployment target of macOS 10.10 or iOS 8.4.
+The sample project requires Xcode 7.0 or newer for macOS testing and Xcode 9.3 or newer for iOS.

+## Using F53FeedbackKit on iOS

 ### Compatibility